 On July 27, 2021, the Board of Supervisors established Campus Kilpatrick to serve as a temporary site for a Secure Youth Treatment Facility for up to thirty-two male youth.
 Additionally, Barry J. Nidorf was also approved to house the SYTF male population and Dorothy Kirby Center for female and gender-expansive youth.
-The identification of multiple facilities reflects the learning from a months-long process of stakeholder and expert engagement that found that smaller facilities and smaller youth populations offered young people and staff the best chance at delivering on the "therapeutic milieu" and tailored holistic programming.
-This approach also represents the first step towards the County's commitment to its YJR vision, including preventing the consolidation of the entire SYTF male population in a single facility given the national trend towards smaller, tailored care for court-involved youth.
-While we identify a more permanent site(s), with a plan to develop additional less restrictive step-down options, staffing will align with the support needed for robust and holistic programming that meets the unique needs of this population.
+While we identify a more permanent stie(s), with a plan to develop additional less restrictive step-down options, staffing will align with the support needed for robust and holistic programming that meets the unique needs of this population.
 In January 2023, the Department received delegated authority to contract with community- based organizations to provide transitional and supportive housing as less restrictive step-down options for youth who have completed a significant portion of their SYTF program.